 Instructions for Making This Recipe

-Gather all your ingredients so that you have everything close at hand on the counter or table.
+Gather the ingredients so you have everything close at hand on the counter or table.
 Preheat oven to 350°F.

 In a medium bowl, mix together the all-purpose flour and salt.
 Using a blending fork, cut in the vegetable shortening.
 Add cold water in two parts, mixing until ingredients form a nice dough.